 Freshly grated ginger is used in addition to powdered ginger in these muffins.
 The ginger flavour is not too overpowering but you could use just ginger powder if you wanted a milder taste.

 - 6 oz raspberries

 - 1 inch Fresh ginger peeled & grated

-- Preheat the oven to 200C/400F degrees and grease a muffin tin.
+- Preheat the oven to 200C/400F degrees and line a muffin tin with paper cases.

 - Beat the eggs and butter in a bowl.
 Add the erythritol (or other sugar substitute) and blend well.

-- Add the coconut flour and baking powder.
-Mix until combined.
+- Add the coconut flour, ginger powder, fresh ginger and baking powder.

 - Spoon the mixture into the muffin tin.